 Looking after your eyes

 To protect your eyes from UV exposure it is important to wear good quality UV protective sunglasses that block out 99 to 100 percent of both UV-A and UV-B radiation and that screens 75 to 90 percent of visible light.
 Wraparound sunglasses offer the best protection while grey lenses give proper colour recognition.
-To protect your eyes further, you should also seek shade during the hottest time of the day between 11am and 3pm when UV penetration is at its strongest.
+To protect your eyes further, you should also seek shade during the middle of the day between 11am and 3pm when UV penetration is at its strongest.